GoogleCloudPlatform/compute-image-windows/README.md

 #### IP Forwarding

-The agent uses IP forwarding metadata to setup or remove IP routes in the guest.
+The agent uses IP forwarding metadata to setup or remove IP routes.

 *   Only IPv4 IP addresses are currently supported.

 ## Instance Setup

 `instance_setup.ps1` is configured by GCE sysprep to run on VM first boot.
-The script configures the Windows guest environment by performing the following tasks.
+The script performs the following tasks:

-*   Setting Hostname
+*   Set the hostname to the the instance name.
-*   Running user provided 'specialize' startup script
+*   Runs user provided 'specialize' startup script.
-*   Activating Windows
+*   Activates Windows using a KMS server.
-*   Seting up RDP and WinRM
+*   Sets up RDP and WinRM to allow remote login.

 ## Metadata Scripts